srnda/AngularProject/README.md

 Master has all the changes till observalbles.

-Custom directives, services and dependency injection and routing(Services implementation is replaced with routing) are completed.
+Custom directives, services and dependency injection, routing(Services implementation is replaced with routing) and forms are completed.

 # RecipeBookProject